- October 1, 2024

 Converting Residential Property into Commercial One in Pakistan

-• Zoning Laws & Permissions
+Zoning Laws & Permissions

-You must head to local authorities for approval to convert a residential property into a commercial property.
+You must head to the local authorities for approval to convert a residential property into a commercial property.
 Depending on the location of your property, you can go to the Lahore Development Authority (LDA), Karachi Development Authority (KDA), or Capital Development Authority (CDA).

-• Legal Approvals
+Legal Approvals

 The conversion process requires a No Objection Certificate (NOC) from the relevant authorities.
 The NOC formally indicates that local governing bodies have no objection to converting your residential property into a commercial one.
 There is no way to avoid NOC; you must pay hefty fines and take legal action in the worst cases.